ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 ## Liaison statement to 3GPP SA4 and other relevant SDOs

-It is propose to send a liaison statement to 3GPP SA4 for the following reasons:
+It is proposed to send a liaison statement to the relevant SDOs for the following reasons:

 - To provide a status of STL2018
 - To ask feedback on which compilers and operating systems should be supported